Which of the following best defines biology? | Channels for Pearson+

 1

 Step 1: Begin by understanding the term 'biology.'
-Biology is derived from the Greek words 'bios' meaning life and 'logos' meaning study, so it refers to the study of life.
+Biology is derived from the Greek words 'bios' meaning life and 'logos' meaning study, which together mean the study of life.

-Step 2: Compare the provided options to the definition of biology.
-Biology focuses on living organisms and their interactions with the environment, not celestial bodies, chemical reactions, or Earth's physical structure.
+Step 2: Recognize that biology focuses on living organisms, including their structure, function, growth, evolution, distribution, and interactions with their environment.

-Step 3: Eliminate options that are unrelated to the study of life.
-For example, 'The examination of celestial bodies and the universe' pertains to astronomy, 'The study of chemical reactions and compounds' pertains to chemistry, and 'The analysis of Earth's physical structure and substances' pertains to geology.
+Step 3: Compare the given options to the definition of biology.
+Eliminate options that focus on non-living aspects, such as Earth's physical structure (geology), chemical reactions (chemistry), or celestial bodies (astronomy).

-Step 4: Identify the option that aligns with the definition of biology.
-The correct choice is 'The scientific study of living organisms and their interactions with the environment.'
+Step 4: Identify the option that aligns with the definition of biology: 'The scientific study of living organisms and their interactions with the environment.'

-Step 5: Conclude that biology is a broad field encompassing areas such as genetics, ecology, physiology, and evolution, all of which focus on life and its processes.
+Step 5: Conclude that this option is the best definition of biology because it encompasses the study of life and its relationship with the environment, which is the core focus of the field.

 Watch next